-This Engine will operate on any O-72 Gauge Track system

-(Including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track)

-This Engine is also compatible with most standard AC transformers.
+This engine will operate on any traditional O-31 Gauge track system, including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track.
+It is also compatible with most standard AC transformers.
 (See pages 46 and 47 for a complete list of compatible transformers, power packs and wiring instructions.)